G-Formula for Observational Studies under Stratified Interference, with Application to Bed Net Use on Malaria: Analysis of Bed Net Use on Malaria in the Democratic Republic of the Congo

+In addition to conditional exchangeability, WSI was assumed conditional on the same set of covariates as the conditional exchangeability assumption.
+The WSI assumption supposes that within the strata of clusters having the same covariate values, the expected cluster-level malaria outcome depends only on the proportion of children using bed nets but not on which particular children use bed nets.

-Figure \ref{fig:Chap 3 pop means} displays g-formula estimates of the population mean estimands over a range of policies $\alpha \in [0.1, 0.9]$ in all individuals, when treated, and when untreated.
-The left panel of Figure \ref{fig:Chap 3 pop means} shows that the overall risk of malaria decreases as $\alpha$ increases, which is not surprising since bed nets are known to protect against malaria and bed net usage increases with $\alpha$.
-The middle panel of Figure \ref{fig:Chap 3 pop means} demonstrates that the risk of malaria when treated also decreases as $\alpha$ increases, suggesting the presence of interference.
-In other words, treated individuals appear to benefit from others in their cluster also using bed nets.
-On the other hand, there appears to be little or no spillover effect when untreated (right panel Figure \ref{fig:Chap 3 pop means}).
+Figure \ref{fig:popmeans} displays g-formula estimates and corresponding point-wise 95\% confidence intervals of the population mean estimands over a range of policies $\alpha \in [0.1, 0.9]$ in all individuals, when treated, and when untreated.
+The left panel of Figure \ref{fig:popmeans} shows that the overall risk of malaria decreases as $\alpha$ increases, which is not surprising since bed nets are known to protect against malaria and bed net usage increases with $\alpha$.
+The middle panel of Figure \ref{fig:popmeans} demonstrates that the risk of malaria when treated also decreases as $\alpha$ increases.
+On the other hand, there appears to be little or no effect when untreated (right panel of Figure \ref{fig:popmeans}).

-Estimates of the overall effects, spillover effects when treated, and spillover effects when untreated for different policies $\alpha$ compared to the current factual policy $\alpha'=0.55$ are displayed in Figure \ref{fig:Chap 3 effects}.
+Estimates and point-wise 95\% confidence intervals of the overall effects, effects when treated, and effects when untreated for different policies $\alpha$ compared to the current factual policy $\alpha'=0.55$ are displayed in Figure \ref{fig:Chap 3 effects}.
 These estimates approximate the expected change in the number of cases of malaria due to increasing or decreasing bed net use relative to current utilization.
 For example, $\hat{\delta}(\alpha=0.8, \alpha'=0.55)=-0.056$ ($95\%$ CI $-0.076, -0.035$) indicates that if 80\% of children in a cluster were to use bed nets, then we would expect 56 fewer cases of malaria per 1000 children on average.
-Similarly, for the spillover effect when treated, $\hat{\delta}(\alpha=0.8, \alpha'=0.55)=-0.077$ ($95\%$ CI $-0.10, -0.054$) indicating we would expect 77 fewer cases of malaria per 1000 treated children on average if 80\% of children in a cluster were to use bed nets.
-On the other hand, the spillover effect when untreated for $\alpha=0.8$ compared to $\alpha'=0.55$ is $-0.011$ ($95\%$ CI $-0.045, 0.023$), suggesting no or modest benefit of increasing bed net use to non users.
+Similarly, for the effect when treated, $\hat{\delta}(\alpha=0.8, \alpha'=0.55)=-0.077$ ($95\%$ CI $-0.10, -0.054$), indicating we would expect 77 fewer cases of malaria per 1000 treated children on average if 80\% of children in a cluster were to use bed nets.
+On the other hand, the effect when untreated for $\alpha=0.8$ compared to $\alpha'=0.55$ is $-0.011$ ($95\%$ CI $-0.045, 0.023$), suggesting no or modest benefit of increasing bed net use to non-users.